rosell-dk/picoQuery/README.md

 Near-future plans:
 - Provide instructions on how to switch to real jQuery for the few browsers that are unsupported (ie8)
-- Provide a library of replacements for a wide range of jQuery-methods.
-This will allow you to copy/paste the functions you need
+- Provide an extra js with a fuller range of jQuery-methods.
+This will allow you to copy/paste the functions you need for a project into your picoQuery.
+I expect to call this file "microquery.js"

 picoQuery is based on picoCSS, available here: https://github.com/vladocar/picoCSS